Share Your Personal Passion

 - How do I feel when I listen to someone else's story?

 - How is a community better when people from different backgrounds meet and talk?

 Map Your Heartbreak activity: https://www.learningtogive.org/resources/map-your-heartbreak-change-world

 Tell the students that there is a little-known speech that Martin Luther King, Jr. gave directly to young people.
 You may give the students copies of the speech (handout below).
-Play the YouTube video of Dr. King or read aloud excerpts from the address of Dr. Martin Luther King, Jr. to the students of Barratt Jr. High in 1967.
+Play the full YouTube video of Dr. King, this short clip, or read aloud excerpts from the address of Dr. Martin Luther King, Jr. to the students of Barratt Jr. High in 1967.

 Watch it three times and focus on a different thing each time, with time to discuss between watchings—words that you don’t understand; key words and ideas; advice that Dr.King gives the young people.